-IF you’re custom designing a Strut for some reason (for example), ensure no more than 200mm (8”) between the braces.
+If you’re custom designing a Strut Plate for some reason (for example), ensure no more than 200mm (8”) between the braces.

 The YZ Plates can be nearly any thickness.
 Again here, rigidity is key. ½” (12mm) MDF is a great choice.
 Much thicker than that and you will need to clearance some for the coupler.
 At 16.5mm and thicker you will need to counter bore for the M5 nuts or get longer screws.